Projects

 Topaz Project

-Pulsar Helium’s Topaz Project located near Babbitt, MN is one of the world’s highest-content helium occurrences and was discovered in 2011 during unrelated mineral exploration.
-Helium has become an essential ingredient for space exploration, semiconductor chip manufacturing, and medical magnetic resonance imagery (MRI).
+Pulsar Helium’s Topaz Project located in Lake County, Minnesota is one of the world’s highest-content helium occurrences and was discovered in 2011 during unrelated mineral exploration.
+Helium is an essential ingredient for space exploration, semiconductor chip manufacturing, medical magnetic resonance imagery (MRI), and many other modern technologies.
+In recent years, the technology and medical industries have been impacted by supply interruptions as the global supply of helium has been unable to meet the demands of these critical industries.